RadkoSS/RadCars/README.md

 - **Admins can:** See all the active and deactivated Listings and Auctions in the Admin area and can modify them.
 - **Admins can:** See all the Users of the application and their online status.
 - **Admins can:** See, Create, Edit and SoftDelete the Categories of the Car features and also see, create, edit and softDelete all features of each Category.
-- **Admins can:** Create, Edit, Deactivate (SoftDelete) and Delete any Listing and Create, Edit, Deactivate (SoftDelete) or Delete any Auction at any time (Deactivating an Auction cancels the background jobs for that Auction if it's not started or is active and also removes all the bids that have been placed if there are any).
+- **Admins can:** Create, Edit, Deactivate (SoftDelete) and Delete any Listing and Create, Edit, Deactivate (SoftDelete) or Delete any Auction at any time (Deactivating an Auction cancels the background jobs for that Auction if it's not started or is active and also removes all the bids that had been placed if there were any).
-- **Admins can:** Reactivate Auction after it ended (deleting all the bids if there are any) or Reactivate Auction that has been Deactivated.
+- **Admins can:** Reactivate Auction after it ends (deleting all the bids if there were any) or Reactivate Auction that was Deactivated.

 ## Getting Started